bc913/cc_arch_dp/architecture/ddd/DomainLayer.md

 ### **Entity**
 It is a domain class with an identity for tracking, locate, retrieve and store.
 Its main features are:
 - It is defined by its identity.
+Should be unique throughout the application.
 - The identity does not tie to the property values.
 - Mutable
+- Usually associated with the use-case approach.

 #### Implementation details